Women's Eyeglasses & Frames:

 The color looks pretty on both lighter and darker skin tones and is an attention-getter when used in accessories such as jewelry and eyewear.

-So expect to see orchid and other purple shades in the spring's lineup of frames for women.
+So expect to see orchid and other purple shades in this year's frames for women.
 Our slide show offers examples from several frame collections.

 Other trends to look for in women's frames: